maddevsio/virtual-okno/README.md

 * TV or monitor
 * HDMI cable

 Why we use Logitech C920?
 This webcam can get H.264-encoded 1080p/30fps stream, which can be transmitted without encoding/decoding.
+You can use other camera with the same capabilities.
 Raspberry Pi can decode H.264 stream to display on screen.

-## Preparation
+### Preparation

 *Warning!
 To prevent damage, microSD card should been inserted into a slot after board installation into a case.*